wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-linux-postgresql.md

 		# mkdir -p /opt/pgsql_data

-3. Create a non-root user and modify that user’s profile.
+3. Create a non-root user and modify that user's profile.
 Then, switch to this new user (called *postgres* in our example):

 		# useradd postgres